thofi88/a11y-tool-app/README.md

 ### As a Development Server

-`sudo COMPOSE_HTTP_TIMEOUT=240 docker-compose -f docker-compose.yml up -d --build`

-Run `sudo docker-compose -f docker-compose.yml up -d --build` for a dev server.
+Run `sudo COMPOSE_HTTP_TIMEOUT=500 docker-compose -f docker-compose.yml up -d --build` for a dev server.
 Navigate to `http://localhost:4201/`.
 The app will automatically reload if you change any of the source files.

 ### As a Production Server

 If you want you can use this Dockercompose File for your Productionmode.
 With a builded Angular App and nginx-Server to display.
-Run `sudo docker-compose -f docker-compose-prod.yml up -d --build` for production mode.
+Run `sudo COMPOSE_HTTP_TIMEOUT=500 docker-compose -f docker-compose-prod.yml up -d --build` for production mode.

 After building and run containers you can navigate to Navigate to `http://localhost:80/` and the App is running.